Pistoletto’s rise to fame

 The continuous use of the sculpture connects Venus of the Rags to previous traditions, especially the classical motifs by several Italian artists linked to the Novecento and Metafisicamovements of the early 20th century.

-Venus of the Rags remarks on successions of consumption while possessing its own history of change through the making of the newer versions of the work, which involved modifications to the piles of rags, using the original rags or changing them.
-Think of an item of clothing that you loved once then discarded, think of its beauty, and what attracted you to it.
+Venus of the Rags remarks on successions of consumption while possessing its own history of change by making newer versions of the work, which involved modifications to the piles of rags, using the original rags or changing them.
+Think of an item of clothing that you loved once then discarded.
+Think of its beauty and what attracted you to it.

 Venus of the Rags with the discarded crumpled clothes in an array of colors invokes that memory of something that was once beautiful and once loved, but now is little more than beautiful waste.
 Something that once held the meaning of love and transformed unknowingly into the meaning of loss.
 Maybe, that is why it is so easy for all of us to connect to this piece- the fact that we all face the mound of rags and the mound of altered meaning.